 Photographing with filters is quite different than ‘regular’ quick shutter speed photography.

-Those who are familiar with the techniques described in our best-selling long exposure photography eBook might already know these tips but they are crucial if you want to capture high-quality images with ND Filters.
+Those who are familiar with the techniques described in my long exposure photography eBook might already know these tips but they are crucial if you want to capture high-quality images with ND Filters.

 A tripod is essential for long exposure photography.
 Capturing sharp handheld images with a shutter speed of 30 seconds or more is simply not possible.